SSWConsulting/SSW.Rules.Content/rules/choose-an-enterprise-password-manager/rule.md

    ::: good
          ![Figure: Good Example - Simple sharing settings for passwords](keeper-foldersecurity.png)
    :::
 4. External Password sharing - In the past passwords could be shared using an online service such as onetimesecret.com but that always comes with a risk.
 That online service could be compromised.
-A good password manager should allow onetime sharing from inside the password manager.
+A good password manager should allow One-Time sharing from inside the password manager.
    ::: good
    ![Figure: Good Example - One-time share a password to external users](keeper-onetime-sharing.png)
    :::